-- 6.13 Managers must seek the advice of the Corporate Services Manager as soon as they receive an application for a career break. - 6.14 Before commencing a career break, employees should ensure that they fully understand all the implications in doing so. - 6.15 Employees entering into a career break under this policy must ensure that any changes to their personal circumstances are notified to their manager as soon as possible. - 6.16 Employees are required to keep in regular contact with the workplace.
+- ability to recruit a temporary replacement on a fixed term temporary or secondment basis - any financial implications - the needs of the employee. - 6.12 Where the request is accepted a written agreement will be completed by the manager, signed by both parties and countersigned by the Director (See Appendix 1).
+The agreement reflects that the employee will be re-employed at the end of the period in the same or an equivalent post, at the same grade and salary point as before the period. - 6.13 Managers must seek the advice of the Assistant Corporate Services Manager as soon as they receive an application for a career break. - 6.14 Before commencing a career break, employees should ensure that they fully understand all the implications in doing so. - 6.15 Employees entering into a career break under this policy must ensure that any changes to their personal circumstances are notified to their manager as soon as possible. - 6.16 Employees are required to keep in regular contact with the workplace.
 Details of such contact will be agreed with the manager prior to the period of absence, and must include the following: - an appropriate number of days paid work, which should be no less than 10 days per year.
-Payment will be made at the same pay point enjoyed by the employee prior to commencing their career break - attending the appropriate training, updates and briefings - receiving policies, procedures, notes of meetings etc - meeting with their manager and colleagues at appropriate intervals - 6.17 It should be noted that, where appropriate, it is the employee's own responsibility to attend any compulsory training/refresher course to maintain full competence. - 6.18 To ensure that the implications of a career break, including pension arrangements are clear to both the manager and employee, no decision will be given until the full implications of entering into a career break have been fully discussed with the Corporate Services Manager. - 6.19 It is also the duty of the managers to keep employees informed of changes with the Authority by regular contact.
+Payment will be made at the same pay point enjoyed by the employee prior to commencing their career break - attending the appropriate training, updates and briefings - receiving policies, procedures, notes of meetings etc - meeting with their manager and colleagues at appropriate intervals - 6.17 It should be noted that, where appropriate, it is the employee's own responsibility to attend any compulsory training/refresher course to maintain full competence. - 6.18 To ensure that the implications of a career break, including pension arrangements are clear to both the manager and employee, no decision will be given until the full implications of entering into a career break have been fully discussed with the Assistant Corporate Services Manager.

+- 6.19 It is also the duty of the managers to keep employees informed of changes with the Authority by regular contact.
 If organisational changes occur, the Authority will ensure that, where possible, employees taking a career break are involved in any consultations on the same basis as all other affected employees. - 6.20 Managers will inform the employee of training and development requirements throughout the career break and ensure that they are met.
-Managers in conjunction with the Corporate Services Manager are responsible for all aspects of administration of the career break.

-- 6.21 Employees are required to give a minimum of three months notice, in writing, to their manager, who will then inform the Corporate Services Manager of their intention to return to work.
+Managers in conjunction with the Assistant Corporate Services Manager are responsible for all aspects of administration of the career break. - 6.21 Employees are required to give a minimum of three months notice, in writing, to their manager, who will then inform the Assistant Corporate Services Manager of their intention to return to work.
 If a return date is agreed by the Authority, three months notice from the amended date must be given. - 6.22 The manager will hold an interview with the employee to discuss details of the return to work.
 Applications to return to work on different terms of employment e.g. part-time or job share will be considered by managers according to the needs of the service. - 6.23 The return to work may be considered on a part-time or job share basis - 6.24 The return to work will be subject to a medical clearance by the Authority's Medical Officer. - 6.25 If the employee fails to comply with the agreed arrangements for the career break, the manager may cancel the arrangements in writing, after giving the employee the opportunity to explain the situation.